Futuro: New Zealand

-Two Futuro Houses were transported to Christchurch New Zealand for the 1974 New Zealand British Commonwealth Games.
+Two Futuro Houses were transported to Christchurch for the 1974 New Zealand British Commonwealth Games.
 These structures, referred to as "Space Banks", were used by the Bank of New Zealand as temporary banking structures.
 Following the games, the Futuro Houses were put up for sale.

 United States

 Futuro Homes in the USA were manufactured by the Futuro Corporation of Philadelphia.
 Some still stand today and many of these structures existed in New Jersey.

 At least nine standard Futuro Houses and one Futuro House with eight windows were constructed in New Jersey in the 1970s to 1980s.
 However, many did not last past the 1980s and were demolished.
 These pods were installed mostly in shopping centre parking lots.
 At least one of each model served as small-scale bank branches.
 This use of these Futuro houses was likely due to zoning regulations at the time that would have made it difficult to live in one.

-A Futuro House in Frisco, NC remains a roadside attraction in the Outer Banks.
-Covered in alien memorabilia and exterior modifications, it had fallen into disrepair.
-The house caught on fire on 19 October 2022, destroying the structure.
+A Futuro House located in Frisco, North Carolina and featuring alien memorabilia, was a roadside attraction on the Outer Banks for many years, though it had fallen into disrepair before being completely destroyed by fire on 19 October 2022.

+A silver Futuro House is on display at the Pink Elephant Antique Mall in Livingston, Illinois and is often decorated with alien memorabilia.